 The statute provides an opportunity for thousands of North Carolinian’s who have already paid their debt to make positive contributions in their communities and to lead meaningful lives.

-How do I petition for an North Carolina expungement?
+How do I petition for a North Carolina expungement?

-The first step is to determine if you are eligible for an expungement and if so under which statute, currently NC has 12 statutes that allow for expungement of a criminal record.
-The process can be a bit overwhelming, allow us to help you with this process, contact us for a pre-screening and see if you are eligible for an expungement!
+The first step is to determine if you are eligible for an expungement and if so under which statute.
+Currently, NC has 12 statutes that allow for expungement of a criminal record.
+The process can be a bit overwhelming, allow us to help you with this process, meet with an expungement lawyer for a pre-screening and see if you are eligible for an expungement!

 Our Distinguishing Achievements